-The trail of the Tamang heritage trek starts from Syabrubesi and continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
-On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes: Gosiakunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
+The trail of the Tamang heritage trek starts from Syabrubesi.
+Therefore It continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
+On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes.
+Gosainkunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
 There will be a visit to a beautiful local Tamang monastery and Parvatikunda Lake at Gatlang.
 You will also enjoy a gorgeous view from the Nagthali view Point and Timure border of Tibet.
-En route from Gatlang to Chilime, you will get a chance of bathing in the hot, healing spring waters of the natural spring at Tatopani.
+En route from Gatlang to Chilime, you will get a chance of bathing in the hot.
+Healing spring waters of the natural spring at Tatopani.

-Tamang Heritage Trek, with its several epic mountains; amazing landscapes, and unique local culture, is an easy-going route becoming very popular amongst trekkers these days if you are seeking for an excellent general overview of the Himalaya’s pristine mountain scenery and a beautiful, traditional Nepalese culture we will highly recommend to contact us directly for booking.
+Tamang Heritage Trek, with its several epic mountains; amazing landscapes.
+Also unique local culture, is an easy-going route.
+Therefore it is becoming very popular amongst trekkers these days.
+If you are seeking an excellent general overview of the Himalayas ’ pristine mountain scenery.
+And also the beautiful, traditional Nepalese culture.
+We will highly recommend contacting us directly for booking.

 Duration: 13 Days